Praveen-B-1205/AnomaData_Capstone_Project/README.md

 # AnomaData: Automated Anomaly Detection for Predictive Maintenance

 ## Project Overview

-AnomaData is an automated anomaly detection system designed for predictive maintenance.
-The system processes sensor data, detects anomalies, and provides insights to prevent equipment failures.
+AnomaData is an automated machine learning-based anomaly detection system designed to help industries predict equipment failures before they happen.
+By analyzing sensor data, the system detects anomalies and alerts users to potential issues, improving maintenance efficiency and reducing downtime.

 This project leverages machine learning techniques to identify patterns and predict potential breakdowns.

 ## Features
 - **Data Preprocessing**: Cleans and prepares raw sensor data.